abhijeetjuneja/path-finder/README.md

   2. Unzip the downloaded folder.
   3. Through a terminal or Command Prompt all dependencies can be installed using the command "npm install".

-## How to Run the Application(Locally)
+## How to Run the Application and Change n and m values (Start both client and server and make changes)

   1. Start MongoDB in the background.
   2. Run nodemon server.js
+  3. cd client
+  4. npm install
+  5. npm start
+  6. Launch http://localhost:3000 in a browser.

+## How to Run the Application with n and m fixed to 7 and 15 (Serve build from server)

+  1. Start MongoDB in the background.
+  2. Run nodemon server.js
-  3. Launch http://localhost:3000 in a browser.
+  3. Launch http://localhost:5000 in a browser.

 ## OS